jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 The Data folder includes a file called listings.csv, which contains rental listing data for several different US cities.
 Let’s see how a U-SQL script can be used to analyze and output a smaller, more focused data set.

-### Step 1: Opening the Listings-MyDates.usql script
+### Step 1: Reviewing the Listings-MyDates.usql script

 1. In Visual Studio Code, within the Explorer on the left side of the window and within the Scripts folder, open the U-SQL script called Listings-MyDates.usql by clicking on it.

 ![listmydates](img/listmydates.jpg)

+2. Take a look at the script and notice the 3 sections.
+In U-SQL, there are 3 basic components of a script.

 <a name="Exercise4"></a>
 ## Exercise 4: xxxxx